mattdanielbrown/vertical-rhythm-reset/README.md

 A vertical rhythm grid provides symmetry to your project by aligning elements to an invisible-yet-recognizable visual layout pattern.

 The height of a grid row is calculated by multiplying the font-size by the line-height.
-The result is then converted a `rem`-based value and applied to all elements using a `*` selector rule.
+The result is then converted to a `rem`-based value and applied to all elements using a `*` selector rule.

 To configure the base vertical rhythm grid, set the font-size and line-height using the `$vr-font-size` and `$vr-line-height` global variables before calling the `vr-reset()` mixin.